Statoil: Clearly Undervalued With Oil At ~$50

 Bottom line is that the scrip program saved STO quite a bit of cash ($1.58 billion since the start of 2016) at the cost of only moderately diluting the shareholder base (~98 million shares out of a ~3.2 billion share base).

-An article in Barron's back in May showed how STO had lagged behind peers Shell (NYSE:RDS.A) and BP (NYSE:BP) over the past 12 months (see "As Crude Oil Firms, Oil Majors Rise To The Top").
+An article in Barron's back in May showed how STO had lagged behind peers Shell (NYSE:RDS.A) (NYSE:RDS.B) and BP (NYSE:BP) over the past 12 months (see "As Crude Oil Firms, Oil Majors Rise To The Top").
 That is no longer the case, as Statoil is starting to outperform (as it should).
 STO is up 9.4% over the past 12 months, while BP and Shell have been relatively flat:

 Source: Google Finance